amoilanen/js-crawler/README.md

 * `shouldCrawlLinksFrom` - function that specifies whether the crawler should crawl links found at a given url, returns `true` or `false`, argument is the current `url` being crawled

-Note: `shouldCrawl` determines if a given URL should be requested/visited at all, where as `shouldSpider` determines if the links on a given URL should be harvested/added to the crawling queue.
-Many users may find that setting `shouldCrawl` is sufficient, as URLs cannot be spidered if they are never visited/requested.
-A common use case for having these functions separated: if a user would like to check external links on a site for errors, without crawling those external links, the user could create a `shouldSpider` function that restricts spidering to the original URL.
+Note: `shouldCrawl` determines if a given URL should be requested/visited at all, where as `shouldCrawlLinksFrom` determines if the links on a given URL should be harvested/added to the crawling queue.
+Many users may find that using `shouldCrawl` is sufficient, as links from a page cannot be crawled if the page is never visited/requested in the first place.
+A common use case for having these functions separated: if a user would like to check external links on a site for errors without crawling those external links, the user could create a `shouldCrawlLinksFrom` function that restricts crawling to the original url without visiting external links.

 **Examples:**